-On a gray Sunday afternoon sitting at my desk, I witness the first of several cold fronts roll into South Florida.
+On a gray Sunday afternoon in February – sitting at my desk, I witness the first of several cold fronts roll into South Florida.
 The temperature dropped 15 degrees in a matter of a few hours.
 The wind switched from 20 miles per hour out of the northeast to a steady 10 miles per hour out of the northwest.

 What does this mean for fly fishing in the Jupiter and Palm Beach area?

 After Capt.
 Scott’s lecture, I was ready to get out there and make some casts for these fish.
 Darren took the time to set me up with all the tying materials I needed to tie up some of Scott’s shark flies.
 I was out the door and on my way to my marina.

 For those of you who would be interested in learning about fly fishing for spinners in the Palm Beach area, I strongly advise contacting Scott.
 Book him as soon as possible and give it a try – learn the ropes, even if you have a boat because running over any fish in shallow water ruins a fishery faster than you can say sh&t.
-Scott has a long list of repeat clients that come from all over the US, Canada and south of the border.
+Scott has a long list of repeat clients from all over the US, Canada, and south of the border.

-Note: Norman Duncan, John Emery (deceased), Chico Fernandez and Flip Pallot attended the University of Miami in the early 1960’s, since then they have become legends fly fishing in South Florida, the Keys.
+Florida angling legends Norman Duncan, John Emery (deceased), Chico Fernandez, and Flip Pallot attended the University of Miami in the early 1960s.
+They have become legends fly fishing in South Florida, the Keys.

 Norman invented the Duncan Loop, which was renamed the uni-knot by an outdoor writer.
 He also invented the “Outside Fly,” which later became known as the Deceiver.